microsoft/vscode-jshint/jshint/README.md

 In order to disable jshint for a workspace specify `"jshint.enable" : false` in the workspace settings. jshint is enabled by default.

 In order to ignore specific files or folders from being linted use `"jshint.exclude" : { "<glob pattern>" : true, "<glob pattern>" : true }` in the workspace or user settings.
+The glob patterns are interpreted relative to the workspace's root folder.
 No files are excluded by default.